pzydog/xbmc-nzbmatrix/README.md

 Notes
 -----
-* For some reason TMDB returns low quality movie posters
 * Metadata is not available for every movie because the data provided by NZBMatrix isn't very consistent.

 Credits